-On January 31, 2001, we completed a merger with R&B Falcon in an all stock transaction in which common shareholders of R&B Falcon received a fixed ratio of 0.5 shares of our newly issued ordinary shares for each R&B Falcon share and R&B Falcon became our indirect wholly owned subsidiary.
+On January 31, 2001, we completed a merger transaction with R&B Falcon in which common shareholders of R&B Falcon received 0.5 newly issued ordinary shares for each R&B Falcon share and R&B Falcon became our indirect wholly owned subsidiary.
 Pursuant to the merger agreement, our board elected three new members, who were designated by R&B Falcon in consultation with us and had previously served on the R&B Falcon board of directors: Messrs.
-Donabedian, Loyd and Pattarrozzi.
+Donabedian, Loyd and Pattarozzi.
+Mr. Donabedian did not stand for reelection as a director at our 2001 annual general meeting.